Ifeena/Dashboard-Using-Tableau/README.md

 # GLOBAL MART SALES/PROFIT PERFORMANCE DASHBOARD - TABLEAU VISUALIZATION
 GlobalMart aims to develop a comprehensive dashboard to track key performance indicators (KPIs) and analyze sales and profit data.
 This Tableau visualization provides actionable insights to drive strategic decisions and improve overall business performance.
 By leveraging this data-driven approach, GlobalMart can optimize operations, enhance customer satisfaction, and ensure sustained growth and profitability. 🚀

 # BUSINESS OVERVIEW/PROBLEM
 Global Mart an international retail company offering a wide range of products across multiple categories seeks to develop a comprehensive dashboard to track key performance indicators (KPIs) and analyze sales and profit data.
 This dashboard will provide actionable insights to drive strategic decisions and improve overall business performance.

 # AIM OF THE PROJECT
 The project focuses on utilizing a data-driven approach to provide GlobalMart with a comprehensive tool (Tableau Visualization) to monitor key performance indicators (KPIs), analyze sales and profit data, and generate actionable insights.

 # DASHBOARD REQUIREMENTS

-✓**Sales and Profit Growth KPI:** To monitor the company's overall financial health and growth over time.
+✓ **Sales and Profit Growth KPI:** To monitor the company's overall financial health and growth over time.

-✓**Profit and Sales Trend:** Purpose: To visualize trends in sales and profits over specific periods, identifying patterns and seasonal fluctuations.
+✓ **Profit and Sales Trend:** Purpose: To visualize trends in sales and profits over specific periods, identifying patterns and seasonal fluctuations.

-✓**Profit by Location (Country and Region):** To analyze geographic performance, highlighting profitable regions, and identifying areas for improvement.
+✓ **Profit by Location (Country and Region):** To analyze geographic performance, highlighting profitable regions, and identifying areas for improvement.

-✓**Sales and Profits for Each Product Sub-Category:** To evaluate the performance of different product segments, helping to optimize inventory and marketing strategies.
+✓ **Sales and Profits for Each Product Sub-Category:** To evaluate the performance of different product segments, helping to optimize inventory and marketing strategies.

-# Data Description
+# DATA DESCRIPTION
 ✓ Price: The listed price of the property.

 ✓ Row ID - Unique ID of the row.